Voice to Prose on macOS: A Realistic Writing Workflow

 The whole cycle takes a second or two on Apple Silicon.
 Fast enough that you don’t lose your train of thought waiting for output.

-The default post-processing does a solid job: it removes filler words, fixes punctuation, and produces clean sentences without flattening your voice.
-For most writing (blog drafts, journal entries, articles, freewriting) the default is the right starting point.
-The output reads like you wrote it: conversational, direct, human.
+The post-processing does a solid job: it removes filler words, fixes punctuation, and produces clean sentences without flattening your voice.
+For most writing (blog drafts, journal entries, articles, freewriting) the output reads like you wrote it: conversational, direct, human.

-When you need a specific shape, a Custom prompt is the lever.
-You write a single instruction once and the polish step applies it to every dictation until you change it.
-A few that work well for writers:
+When you need a specific shape, the way you talk is the lever.
+The polish reads what you said and matches it.
+A few patterns that work well for writers:

 A realistic example: before and after